 The building, the main part of which is understood to date back to the 1860's, was converted into a bar / restaurant in the mid-1990's, serving both the local community and also visitors to Shetland, the central location making it a handy stop-off point for visitors exploring the island and particularly the north and outer isles.

-The business trades from substantial premises which are owned outright and estimated to extend in total to around 206m² or thereby comprising the original building which was later converted into two floors, the bar downstairs and the restaurant upstairs, plus a large adjoining function room.
+The substantial premises are estimated to extend in total to around 206m² or thereby comprising the original building which was later converted into two floors, the bar downstairs and the restaurant upstairs, plus a large adjoining function room.
 In detail the premises comprise:-

 On the Ground Floor:-

 Entry is via a hallway with the bar to the left, kitchen to the right, and stair at the end to the first floor restaurant area.

 (Approx. 7.3m x 6.3m) Large, wood paneled space with windows to the front and bar area in one corner complete with till, glass washer, two double drinks chills and two sinks.

 (Approx. 4.6m x 3m) Fully equipped commercial kitchen with two 'Fagor' fryers, oven / hob, dishwasher, sink / wash hand basin and dumb waiter serving the restaurant upstairs.
 Off the kitchen is a store (approx. 3.6m x 1.5m) with three fridge / freezers, two larder fridges and a separate external access.

 (Approx. 10.75m x 6.4m) Substantial space with exposed stone walls and 'beamed' ceiling adding character.
 There is a separate external access to the front, a fire escape to the rear and male / female toilets off.

 (Approx. 9m x 5m extending to 6.3m at widest point) With two windows enjoying the great views of the voe, this is another large, mainly wood-lined space with bar, double drinks chill & freezer.
 Male / female toilets & store off.